Yogi1107/Customer_Churn_Analysis/README.md

+This `README.md` file is tailored to include the mention of the **Summary PDF** and **Raw Data** files, making it a complete and professional overview of your analysis.

+---

 #  churn-analysis-eda

-## Executive Summary
+## 📊 Executive Summary

 This repository contains the Exploratory Data Analysis (EDA) of customer data aimed at identifying key factors and patterns driving **customer churn**.
 The analysis found that **26.54%** of the customer base is churning.

 The primary risk factors for attrition are concentrated in **new and shorter-term customers**, **senior citizens**, and those on **flexible contracts** utilizing specific payment methods.

+*(For a high-level overview of the final results, please refer to the **Summary PDF** included in this repository.)*

 ---

-## Key Findings and Churn Drivers
+## 📈 Key Findings and Churn Drivers

 ### 1. Contract Type is the Most Significant Driver

-The **Month-to-month contract** is the single largest indicator of churn.
-This suggests that the lack of commitment and flexibility offered by monthly billing strongly contributes to customer attrition.
+The **Month-to-month contract** is the primary churn driver.
+The count of churned customers on this contract type is substantially higher than for others.

 ### 2. Tenure and Early Churn